brunetto/brunetto.github.com/stories/about.md

 This blog is mainly written in [markdown](http://daringfireball.net/projects/markdown/) and [ipynb](http://ipython.org/notebook.html), built with [Nikola](http://nikola.ralsina.com.ar/) and served by [GitHub Pages](http://pages.github.com/) at my own domain.
 Fore more information see [here](../posts/blogging-with-nikola-ipython-github.html).
+For a site summary, see [here](http://brunettoziosi.eu/stories/index.html)

 # License